 One of my favorite books is ‘Leading the Revolution’ by Gary Hamel.
 I remember when I read the book back in 2003, I felt so awe-inspired.
-Today, all I can remember is that it had something to do with incrementalism vs radical innovation.
+Today, all I can remember is a few ideas.

-More recently, I read Nassim Nicolas Taleb’s ‘Antifragile‘, a book that I figuratively devoured.
+A few years back, I read Nassim Nicolas Taleb’s ‘Antifragile‘, a book that I figuratively devoured.
 I took my time to read it; I reflected each and every assertion that appealed to me.

 Rereading, thus, is the only exception to this rule.
 The saints and the clerics, who recite religious texts often know them by heart and that happens because of months and years of practice.

-I like to collect resplendent pieces of enlightenment from the books I am reading.
+I like to collect vibrant quotes and adages from the books I am reading.
 I call them pearls of wisdom.
 Social media loves these awe-inspiring statements and insightful remarks, especially, when they come in the shape of rich images.